Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 In this Purple Pill spec, a range of innovative features including the Pipe Forward Operator, Null Safe Operators, the Elvis Operator, Freestyle Abilities, Freestyle Spawn and Filter Contexts, Enhanced Walrus Operations, and advancements in Dict and Duck Typing.
 Each feature is designed to build upon traditional programming paradigms, integrating seamlessly with the existing Jac language structure, while offering improved readability, functionality, brevity and performance.
 Let's delve into these features one by one.

+We start with the most basic improvements and gradually go down the rabbit hole towards the Red Pill section (thats where you learn about your new super powers young neophyte).

+### Enhanced Walrus Operations

+Building on Python's Walrus Operator, Jac introduces Enhanced Walrus Operations for more efficient and readable assignments within expressions.

 ### Null Safe Operators

 Dealing with null values is a common pain point in many programming languages.
 Jac introduces Null Safe Operators as an effective solution to mitigate potential null reference exceptions, which helps make your code more robust and readable.